lmns-solutions/arduino-interactive-lessons/cpx/index.md

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/CPX_CapacitiveSensing_SodaCanProximityDetector_MakeCode_Optimized.mp4" type="video/mp4" />
 </video>
 **Video.** In the video above, we are using the CPX and capacitive sensing to measure the hand's distance from the soda can.
-See more in [Lesson 5: Capacitive Sensing](capacitive-touch.md).
+See more in {% include tlink.html id='cpx-capacitive-touch' text='Lesson 5: Capacitive Sensing' %}.
 Join us in this tutorial series to learn about the amazing [Circuit Playground Express (CPX)](https://www.adafruit.com/product/3333) microcontroller platform and drag-and-drop visual programming called [MakeCode](https://www.microsoft.com/en-us/makecode).
 {: .fs-1 }

 Welcome! 👋🏽